 Apocalypse or Revelation

-When people search the Internet for such terms as “Apocalypse,” “Revelations,” or “Book of Revelation,” what they probably have in mind is a more scriptural or biblical result than the scientists’ forecasts.
+When people search the Internet for such terms as “Apocalypse,” “Revelations,” or “Book of Revelation,” they may actually have in mind a more scriptural or biblical result than that which would be found in the movies or internet chat rooms.
 To be more precise, the word “Apocalypse” actually means, “lifting of the veil” or “revelation.”
 Many use the term “Apocalypse” in the context of the end of the world.
 This common usage could be a result of the historical use of the title “Apocalypse of John” for the last book of the New Testament, the Book of Revelation, which does indeed depict the destruction of the last human governments on earth.

 Understanding The Apocalypse of John